satwikkansal/wtfpython/README.md

 'from_finally'
 ```

-### 💡 Explanation:
+#### 💡 Explaination:

-When a `return`, `break` or `continue` statement is executed in the `try` suite of a "try…finally" statement, the `finally` clause is also executed ‘on the way out.
-The return value of a function is determined by the last `return` statement executed.
+- When a `return`, `break` or `continue` statement is executed in the `try` suite of a "try…finally" statement, the `finally` clause is also executed ‘on the way out.
+- The return value of a function is determined by the last `return` statement executed.
 Since the `finally` clause always executes, a `return` statement executed in the `finally` clause will always be the last one executed.

-## When True is actually False
+### When True is actually False

 ```py
 True == False